UK Estate Agent Index

 Limitations

 - Recency is an approximation.
-Google's API only returns the 5 most recent reviews per agency.
-We can't see the timestamps of older reviews.
-The recency score is therefore bucketed off those 5 — five fresh reviews in the last 6 months scores 85, five fresh in 12 months scores 70, and so on down to 0.
-It's a defensible proxy, not a perfect measurement.
+Google's Places API returns up to 5 reviews per agency, sorted by Google's own “relevance” algorithm — a mix of recent and high-engagement reviews, not strictly the newest five.
+We bucket the recency score from whichever 5 Google surfaces: five inside the last 6 months scores 85, five inside 12 months scores 70, and so on down to 0.
+In practice the surfaced reviews skew recent, so the bucket is a reasonable signal of how active a profile is right now — but it's a defensible proxy, not a perfect measurement.

 - Agencies without Google Business profiles don't appear.
 If an agency doesn't maintain a Google listing, the Index won't see them.